List of Latin Grammy Award ceremony locations: Most frequent host cities

-Las Vegas has hosted the Latin Grammy Awards fourteen times.
+Las Vegas has hosted the Latin Grammy Awards fourteen times amongst three different venues in the unincorporated town of Paradise.
+Las Vegas will host the telecast for a fifteenth time in 2025.
 Los Angeles has served as host five times, hosting during the infancy of the Latin Grammy Awards.
-In 2023, the Latin Grammy Awards will be held in Seville, Spain, marking the first time the awards are held outside of the US.
+In 2023, the Latin Grammy Awards were held in Seville, Spain, marking the first time the awards were held outside of the US.